 New Haven Healthy Start and the City of New Haven hosted national leaders on health disparities at the New Haven Health Equity Summit on October 22, 2015.

-Since 2008, Natasha Ray, New Haven Healthy Start Core Services Manager, and physician researchers from the Yale Robert Wood Johnson Clinical Scholars Program (YRWJFCSP) have partnered on a series of research projects to address maternal health issues in New Haven.
+Since 2008, Natasha Ray, New Haven Healthy Start Project Director, and physician researchers from the Yale Robert Wood Johnson Clinical Scholars Program (YRWJFCSP) have partnered on a series of research projects to address maternal health issues in New Haven.

-You can support the work of New Haven Healthy Start by making an online contribution and providing new, disposable diapers to help New Haven Healthy Start families.
-For diaper drop- off information, please call the NHHS Program Assistant at 203-777-7086.
+You can support the work of New Haven Healthy Start by providing new, disposable diapers to help New Haven Healthy Start families.
+For diaper drop- off information, please contact the NHHS Program Assistant.